super-jkdevops/k8s-HandsON-lab/README.md

 Currently I'm using 1.18.6.
 Version is provided as ansible varabile stored separately for master workers and loadbalancer in ansible playbook vars manifest file.

-Feel free to change `version` id 18.0.6 does not satisfied you.
+Feel free to change `version` if 18.0.6 does not satisfied you.

 ## Requirements
 Here will be short list about all requirements needed to run this environment.